Mica-Technologies/LDFAWE/README.md

 WorldEdit with new features and large performance improvements.

 Unlike the legacy [FAWE](https://github.com/boy0001/FastAsyncWorldedit) mod which supported versions 1.8 - 1.12 for
-Bukkit, Forge, Sponge, and Nukkit, development of LDFAWE is focused primarily on Forge 1.12.
+Bukkit, Forge, Sponge, and Nukkit, the development of LDFAWE is focused primarily on Forge 1.7.10 and 1.12 respectively.
+The version for 1.12 in this repo is maintained by the Mica Minecraft team, while the version for 1.7.10 is maintained independently as a separate fork of the same name in a different repo by KAMKEEL.

 ## Documentation